Brandon-Collins7/sketchvlm/README.md

 # render_strokes_postprocess.py args

+Right now I believe this file will only render correctly for the single turn results

 --results-dir path/to/results - results folder to read from

 --base grid - will overlay on image with grid